 Try to explain your thought process when you got the tattoo.
 If the tattoo has special sentiment or meaning to you, make sure you relate this to your parents.
 Let them know that you did not get a tattoo because you were depressed, to get attention, or because of peer pressure.

 Ultimately, what type of tattoo you get is your choice.
 However, it is smart for you to choose something your parents will not completely hate.
 It is much nicer when your parents cannot say anything bad about the tattoo you got, and tends to make this situation a bit easier on everyone.

 Avoid Being Defiant

 It would help if you avoided defiance at all costs.
 Avoid saying things like “It is my body,” “it’s none of your business,” etc. These statements show immaturity and a lack of respect for your parents.
 Regardless of how old you are, your parents will always care about you and the decisions you make.

 Provide Reassurance That You Thought Carefully About Getting a Tattoo before Acting

-Make sure your parents know that you thought about the tattoo carefully before you moved forward with it.
+Reinforce to your parents that you thought about the tattoo carefully before you moved forward with it.
 If they make the argument that a tattoo could hinder your ability to get a certain job down the road, remind them tattoos are much more accepted today than ever before.

-You can even refer to friends or family members or professionals they know who have tattoos and still have successful careers.
+You can even refer to friends, family members or professionals they know who have tattoos and still have successful careers.
 Make sure you let your parents know you are happy with the tattoo and that you do not believe it will negatively impact your life in the future.